nikhita/nikhita.github.io/_posts/2016-10-23-setting-import-path-for-go-generate.md

 origin    https://github.com/taskcluster/taskcluster-cli (push)
 {% endhighlight %}

-Before I add more remotes, I want to get my naming right.
+Before adding more remotes, let's name everything how it should be.
 Let's call this remote as _upstream_.
 Just do a `$ git remote rename origin upstream`.

 For a sanity check, let's `$ git remote -v` again: